sh-sandy/DocusourusFirstApp/docs/import-collection.md

 ---
 id: import-collection
-title: How to Import a Collection
+title: Import a Collection in Postman
-sidebar_position: 4
 ---

 # How to Import a Postman Collection